stain/s11.no/content/2022/phd/conclusions/index.md

 In order to reduce such ambiguity and multiple developer choices, in RO-Crate all object references are in JSON-LD object form (as we saw in Listing [lis1](ch5.html#lis1)), and the RO-Crate context do not have any `@type` shortcuts for implicit references.
 RO-Crate 1.2 will also recommend that [all entities](https://www.researchobject.org/ro-crate/1.2-DRAFT/metadata.html#common-principles-for-ro-crate-entities) have a type, identifier and human-readable name.

-### Profiles restrict general flexibility to gain specific predictability {#ch61:profiles}
+### Profiles restrict general flexibility to gain specific predictability {#profiles}

 Section [inuse](ch5.html#inuse) showed how RO-Crate is adopted by different scientific domains.
 Since the publication of the corresponding manuscripts in [Chapter 4](/2023/phd/ro-crate/), RO-Crate has also been used by the [Language Data Commons of Australia](https://www.researchobject.org/ro-crate/in-use/LDaCA.html) \[[Smith 2022]\] building language corpa, [Survey Ontology](https://www.researchobject.org/ro-crate/in-use/survey-ontology.html) \[[Scrocca 2021]\] describing surveys, [DataPlant](https://nfdi4plants.org/content/learn-more/annotated-research-context.html) for plant experiments, [distributed provenance](https://w3id.org/cpm/ro-crate) of biological specimens \[[Wittner 2020], [Wittner 2023a], [Wittner 2023b]\], [COVID-19 causal inferences](https://w3id.org/ro/doi/10.5281/zenodo.6913045) to compare public health interventions internationally \[[Meurisse 2023]\], and [Trusted Research Environments](https://w3id.org/5s-crate/0.4) for controlled workflow computation on sensitive health data.
 Several of these use cases have also expanded RO-Crate with additional terms from schema.org or defined in corresponding RO-Crate profiles.
 The span of these domains shows that RO-Crate is flexible for a range of use cases and can be adopted by developers not familiar with Semantic Web technologies.

 The discussion of strictness vs flexibility in section [strictness-vs-flexibility](ch5.html#strictness-vs-flexibility) highlighted the tension between a flexible open-ended model and the predictability needed to consistently create and consume content expressed by the model.
 While RO-Crate itself can be seen as a restriction of the more open-ended JSON-LD and schema.org, its extensibility points still allow different use cases to expand on those conventions.

 Section [profiles](ch5.html#profiles) detailed how semi-formalised profiles can be gradually formed to at first *duck-type* a class of RO-Crates that have similar properties.
 Later work has formalised this as [Profile Crate](https://www.researchobject.org/ro-crate/1.2-DRAFT/profiles) to capture the profile itself as a separate crate.
 This have now evolved to use the W3C Profiles Vocabulary \[[Atkinson 2019]\] to explicitly link to vocabularies, mappings and importantly constraints expressed as RDF Shapes \[[Soiland-Reyes 2023d]\].
 This turns RO-Crate profiles into machine-actionable type definitions, from which existing RDF tooling can do for instance validation.
-Figure [profilecrate](ch61:fig.html#profilecrate) shows how the usage of *roles* within the profile crate indicates the purpose of the constituent parts.
+Figure [profilecrate](fig.html#profilecrate) shows how the usage of *roles* within the profile crate indicates the purpose of the constituent parts.
 Roles are here particularly important as many of these Semantic Web resources are expressed in the same file format (e.g. `text/turtle`) and may be used for different purposes (e.g. SKOS is used to represent either a *mapping* or a *vocabulary* \[[Isaac 2009]\]).

 ![**Example of Profile Crate for Workflow Run Crate**.
 An RO-Crate *WFRun Crate* declares conformance with a given RO-Crate profile.
 Resolving the profile URI retrieves the *Profile Crate*, which parts include an *RDF Shape*, an *SKOS mapping* and a *DefinedTermSet*.
 By using the indirection of *ResourceDescriptor* from the Profiles Vocabulary \[[Atkinson 2019]\], the roles of each of these artefacts are defined, e.g. *constraints*.
-The embedded *vocabulary* as a *DefinedTermSet* defines ad-hoc terms like *sourceParameter* used by the Workflow Run Crate  profile \[[Leo 2023b]\]. ](figures/ch09/profile-crate.pdf){#ch61:fig:profilecrate width="\\textwidth"}
+The embedded *vocabulary* as a *DefinedTermSet* defines ad-hoc terms like *sourceParameter* used by the Workflow Run Crate  profile \[[Leo 2023b]\]. ](figures/ch09/profile-crate.pdf){#fig:profilecrate width="\\textwidth"}

 While profiles are at first lightweight indicators of common conventions for a class of crates (which may be implicit or explicit), they can be gradually formalised in a *eat own dogfood* way through another RO-Crate, optionally taking advantage of existing Semantic Web technology that enable for instance strict validation of domain-specific RO-Crates.

-### One vocabulary is not enough, but one profile may suffice {#ch61:oneprofile}
+### One vocabulary is not enough, but one profile may suffice {#oneprofile}

 RO-Crate relies heavily on \[[schema.org]\] as its main vocabulary, but as highlighted in section [futurework](ch5.html#futurework) and [profiles](ch61.html#profiles), domain-specific usage will eventually need to define their own terms in order to be specific enough for their use cases.
 However, we have found it is important to ensure a developer-friendly approach when specifying such profiles for RO-Crate -- earlier work on [ad-hoc terms](https://www.researchobject.org/ro-crate/1.1/appendix/jsonld.html#adding-new-or-ad-hoc-vocabulary-terms) in RO-Crate used a simple CSV approach to be added to the [ro-terms](https://github.com/ResearchObject/ro-terms) namespace.

 As with other aspects of RO-Crate, there is a gradual approach towards Linked Data practices.
 While conventional wisdom in Semantic Web would be to sit down and make your own ontology following design patterns \[[Blomquist 2009], [Poveda 2010]\] and best practices for deployment \[[Matentzoglu 2022]\], in RO-Crate philosophy that would be more of a last resort.
-The middle of the ground is therefore adding the ad-hoc vocabulary directly to the profile crate, as shown in figure [profilecrate](ch61:fig.html#profilecrate).
+The middle of the ground is therefore adding the ad-hoc vocabulary directly to the profile crate, as shown in figure [profilecrate](fig.html#profilecrate).
 In this approach a single profile URI can, through Linked Data and Signposting, play the role of:

 -   Human-readable documentation of conventions (negotiated to HTML preview).